Crimeraaa-S1GMA/BotBuild/README.md

 # BotBuild
 An open-source, self-hosted alternative to mainstream Discord bots, written in Python.

+It's pretty easy to use and commands are available to use out of the box, more can be added by either coding in your own stuff into the program, or by using the built-in custom command system.
+I guess you could consider this an open source BotGhost alternative.

 # Features
 As of right now, nothing listed here is properly implemented.
 Those are all planned features!